skift-org/skift/manual/building.md

 ## 2. Setting up

-Building the toolchain is pretty straight-forward, first make sure you have all GCC and binutils dependancies:
+Building the toolchain is pretty straight-forward, first make sure you have all GCC and binutils dependencies:
  - build-essential
  - bison
  - flex